fazleyazdan/Playwright-with-javascript/README.md

 In first approach we locate elements in playwright and then we perform action In second approach we perform action first and then pass the element locator.

+### For locating single web elements:

+### Locating elements using property:

+* when locating elements via property attribute. copy the key as well as value of it
+* for example if we wanna locate element via id.  id ='login'. then copy the entire key value
+* like this `await page.click('id=login')`.
+* and we don't need to wrap the value in single or double quotes. as you can see the *login* is not in quotes when used as locator.

+### Locating elements using css selectors:

+* to locate elements through css selectors you will only need tag & value of an attribute. tag is optional
+* in this case we are interacting with an input element. there are two ways you can do this
+* `await page.locator('#username').fill('fazleyazdan')`
+* `await page.fill('#username','fazleyazdan')`
+* for an input field you can also `page.type()` method.

+### For locating Multiple web elements: